FanMclaine/Drecked-Tint2-Themes/README.md

 ![2023-08-05-17-55-27_scrot](https://github.com/FanMclaine/Suspiscious-Tint2-Themes/assets/66262586/e3eea650-ac47-4a2a-8f01-3e01aaf9a907)
 > wallpaper is from https://www.github.com/siduck/chadwm. no idea where the tux logo is from, you can change it in the Button1 tab.

+# Installation

+1. Download any of the .tintrc file(s) or just clone the repo
+2. Copy the .tint2rc files and paste it under `~/.config/tint2`
+3. Download the executer scripts